If you’re looking for information on Texas car insurance, then you’ve come to the right place.

 If you receive a DUI conviction in Texas, state law requires that you provide proof of Texas car insurance with a form known as an SR-22.
 Your insurance company sends this form directly to the Texas Department of Public Safety so your license can be reinstated.
 Expect to pay more for Texas car insurance after a DUI conviction.

 Many drivers choose minimum coverage because it seems like the most affordable option.
-However, it’s important to consider all the factors before settling on minimum coverage.
+However, it’s important to consider factors such as accident rates and repair costs before settling on car insurance for Texas drivers.

 According to the Texas Department of Transportation, there were 12,161 serious injury crashes in Texas in 2018, with 14,908 people total sustaining serious injuries.
 Drivers in Texas report accidents every 58 seconds, and the Department of Transportation claims that there were no deathless days on Texas roadways in 2018.